dshika/Simple-JSON-Parser/README.txt

-A Simple JSON Utility to parse nested objects using "." notation in a single line.
+A Simple JSON Utility to parse nested JSON objects using "." notation in a single line.